- HOME

 - Limited Liability Contracts

-In accordance with Article 427, Paragraph 1 of the Companies Act, the Company has entered into a contract with each of its non-executive directors—outside directors Akira Sebe, Akiko Okushima, Shigeru Sugimoto, Satoshi Ohoka, and Kanako Osawa—that limits liability for compensation for damages under Article 423, Paragraph 1 of the Companies Act.
+In accordance with Article 427, Paragraph 1 of the Companies Act, the Company has entered into a contract with each of its non-executive directors—outside directors Takanori Sano, Akiko Okushima, Seiichiro Shirahata, Kanako Osawa and Shigeru Sugimoto—that limits liability for compensation for damages under Article 423, Paragraph 1 of the Companies Act.
 Based on this contract, liability for compensation for damages is limited to ¥10 million or the minimum liability amount stipulated by law, whichever is greater.

 -